Gretoffel/oon-TradingBot/config/info.md

 # Info
-info how .env should look
+info how .env should look (.env must be in root)

 ## Data
 BORSEN_EMAIL = yourEmail